mikele5895/book-rating-collab-filtering/README.md

 ---

+## Algorithm and Implementation Details

+1. **Data Cleaning and Filtering**
+   - Non-numeric or zero ratings are removed.
+   - Only users with ≥10 ratings and books with ≥10 ratings are retained to ensure sufficient overlap.

+2. **Train-Test Split**
+   - Data is randomly split by (User-ID, ISBN) pair.

+3. **Matrix Construction**
+   - A user-item utility matrix is built with users as rows, books as columns, and ratings as values.

+4. **Item-Item Similarity Computation**
+   - Cosine similarity is calculated between items (books) using the transposed matrix.

+5. **Prediction Function**
+   - For each test pair, the model finds the `k` most similar books the user has rated and computes a weighted average of those ratings.

+6. **Evaluation**
+   - Performance is measured using **Mean Absolute Difference (MAD)** between predicted and actual ratings.

+---

+## Dependencies and Libraries

+The following Python libraries are used in this project:

+- `pandas` – data loading and manipulation
+- `numpy` – numeric computations (e.g., vector operations)
+- `scikit-learn` – for `train_test_split` and cosine similarity
+- `tqdm` – to display progress bars for evaluations

+All dependencies are listed in the `requirements.txt` and already installed in the included `venv`.

+---

 ## How to Run (VSCode Setup)

 > A preconfigured Python `venv` environment is included, but steps are provided below in case you need to reproduce it.